UPPMAX/linux-command-line-201/docs/reflections/20250603/README.md

 - [ ] Ask PDC to install `nano` on Dardel

-I was unhapy with my Feedback yesterday, so I did it differently: I went through the answers of the questions.
+I was unhappy with my Feedback yesterday, so I did it differently: I went through the answers of the questions.
 This felt way better!
 Instead of going through all answers,